These vegan oatmeal chocolate chip bars make a terrific on-the-go healthy breakfast or snack! And it's kid friendly too.

 - 1 ¼ cups oat flour

-- 2 to 3 tablespoons nondairy chocolate chips or mini chips can also substitute raisins or dried cranberries
+- 3 tablespoons vegan chocolate chips can also substitute raisins or dried cranberries

 - ¼ teaspoon sea salt